 Being prepared means staying warm, dry, and comfortable so you can focus on having fun.
 Locals agree that one of the best things about this region is that the weather is rarely extreme.
 As a temperate maritime climate, we enjoy warm sunny summers, mild temperatures in the spring and fall, and cool winters that rarely drop to freezing or below.
 Due to this consistency, our gear and clothing needs don’t vary too drastically from one season to the next.

 On all of our tours, we provide water bottles, beverages and snacks, and on full day tours we provide a seasonal, gourmet lunch as well.
 We also bring snowshoes or kayaking gear when necessary and always carry first aid equipment.

 You only need to bring your own clothing, camera, and necessary medications.
 While not necessary, feel free to bring a day pack for your personal items.
 See the seasonal tabs above for suggested packing lists for your tour.
 If you do not have the gear you need, give us a call.
-We have a limited amount of extra warm clothing, waterproof clothing, hats, gloves, and hiking boots provided that we can loan you when available, as well as Demo Gear if you want to test some of the industry’s best new outdoor-wear.
+We have a limited amount of extra warm clothing, waterproof clothing, hats, gloves, and hiking boots provided that we can loan you when available.

 Urban – The Northwest is gorgeous in the summer and is usually very warm and dry (upper 60’s to lower 80’s) but cool breezes can make warm-blooded visitors chilly quickly.
 Dress like a local and wear light, breathable clothing, but also bring a sweater or light jacket with you at all times.
 There is at least some walking on all of our tours, so wear comfortable walking shoes too.

 Mountains – In the peak summer months (July to September) it is typically pleasantly warm up in the mountains (in the upper 50’s to lower 70’s).
 However, the weather can change very rapidly at high elevations and is unpredictable, so no matter how sunny and warm it may be, we always advise you to bring warm layers.